A savvy shopper just hates to pay retail. Luckily, you usually don’t have to: A few basic money moves can help you find the best price always.

 And there are definitely things for which you should never pay full price.
 That is, unless you’re determined to waste your hard-earned money.

 That list is pretty long, so we’ve narrowed it down to some of the bigger-ticket items.
 Seriously: Don’t pay the rack rate on any of these things.

-Full-priced airfare, hotel rates and car rentals are like bears in the wilderness: We know they’re out there, but no one wants to encounter them.
+Full-priced airfare, hotel rooms and car rentals are like bears in the wilderness: We know they’re out there, but no one wants to encounter them.